Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • medications to relieve symptoms.

-You can eliminate the negative effect of carbon dioxide on the body in the following ways:
+You can eliminate the negative effects of carbon dioxide on the body in the following ways:

 • infusion therapy;